flow-ai/flowai-js-templates/README.md

 ## Buttons

-Template with a short description and [Button](#Button) components to request input from the user
+Generic template with an optional short description and list of [Button](#Button) components to request input from a user

 **Properties**